-Mr. Bagdady is a managing associate in Orrick’s Washington, D.C., office and a member of the Securities Litigation and Regulatory Enforcement Group.
-Mr. Bagdady’s practice focuses on the representation of entities and individuals in regulatory investigations and enforcement actions, private actions under federal and state securities laws, and commercial litigation matters.
+Mr. Bagdady focuses his practice on the representation of entities and individuals in regulatory investigations and enforcement actions, private actions under federal and state securities laws, and commercial litigation matters.

 Recent engagements include:

-SEC v.
-Mercury Interactive, Inc. Representation of the General Counsel of Mercury in an SEC enforcement action alleging backdating of stock options and improper accounting practices.
+- SEC v.
+Mercury Interactive, Inc. Represented the General Counsel of Mercury in an SEC enforcement action alleging backdating of stock options and improper accounting practices.

-Molina Information Systems v.
+- Molina Information Systems v.
 Unisys Corp.
-Representing corporation in contractual dispute alleging breaches of representations and warranties related to purchase of information management business.
+Represented Molina in contractual dispute alleging breaches of representations and warranties related to purchase of information management business.

-SEC v.
-Mozilo, et al. Representation of the former President and Chief Operating Officer of the nation’s largest mortgage lender in litigation with the SEC involving allegations of disclosure fraud.
+- SEC v.
+Mozilo, et al. Represented the former President and Chief Operating Officer of the nation’s largest mortgage lender in litigation with the SEC involving allegations of disclosure fraud.
 Also represented the same client in private securities actions.

-SEC v.
-Espuelas, et al. Representation of the former Vice President of Global Sales of StarMedia Network, Inc. in an SEC enforcement action in federal court alleging improper revenue recognition.
+- SEC v.
+Espuelas, et al. Represented the former Vice President of Global Sales of StarMedia Network, Inc. in an SEC enforcement action in federal court alleging improper revenue recognition.

 Prior to joining Orrick, Mr. Bagdady interned at the United States Office of Government Ethics.